supermoose-z/republic-data-terminal/README.md

 Other notes
 ==================

-To run on port 80, create an environment variable called RDT_ENV and set it to production; otherwise the app will default to port 3000.
+To run on port 80, create an environment variable called PORT and set it to 80, otherwise it will default to 3000.

 Project Structure